Ri-Hong/htn-2024-backend-developer-challenge/README.md

    pip install -r requirements.txt
    ```

-Note: After installing the required libraries, restart the venv to ensure that the new changes are captured.
+Note: After installing the required libraries, restart the virtual environment to ensure that the new changes are captured.
 This can be done by
 ```bash
 deactivate
 source venv/bin/activate